 When I was pregnant I found that I absolutely needed to stand more often throughout my work day just to stay comfortable.
 Luckily I had a standing desk so this transition was very simple.

 If you don’t have a height adjustable desk but you NEED to stand, I have a Standing Desk Challenge that may interest you.
 This is a challenge that gives you the information on how to incorporate a safe amount of standing into your workday without the necessity of owning expensive sit-stand desks.
 I do recommend that you check with your doctor or midwife before you start to make sure that it is safe for your particular pregnancy health circumstances.
-If you are interested you can get all the details and sign up here.

 Before you start with incorporating more standing into your day I want to inform you of the specific risks related to long-term standing and pregnancy.
 There seems to be some variations on the amount of time to be considered to be risky to stand for a pregnant woman.
 For instance some research has found that standing for more than 3 hours per day would be considered physically strenuous whereas other research has a much higher time limit – prolonged standing for more than 6 hours per day.
 So, what is the best move forward if you want some general guidelines?
 The first thing you want to do is get your doctor or midwife’s seal of approval and then you want to start incorporate standing periods gradually.
 Carefully and slowly add more amounts of standing into your day so you can see how your body reacts.
 For instance you might want to try standing for 1 hour TOTAL in your day (this amount of standing would be broken into four 15 minute periods – two in the morning and two in the afternoon), every day for one full week (or even two) to gauge how your body will react.
 Depending on how your body feels you might choose to keep the standing time the same, increase it, or reduce it.
 The main point is to do what works with your specific health concerns.
 I’ll be sharing some insights about safe standing schedules later in this post.